pymupdf/PyMuPDF/docs/app2.rst

 Performance
 ~~~~~~~~~~~~
 The text extraction methods differ significantly: in terms of information they supply, and in terms of resource requirements and runtimes.
-Generally, more information of course means that more processing is required and a higher data volume is generated.
+Generally, more information of course means, that more processing is required and a higher data volume is generated.

 .. note:: Especially images have a **very significant** impact.
 Make sure to exclude them (via the *flags* parameter) whenever you do not need them.
 To process the below mentioned 2'700 total pages with default flags settings required 160 seconds across all extraction methods.
 When all images where excluded, less than 50% of that time (77 seconds) were needed.